RetroJohn86/PoGo-Unpacked-APK-Assets/Readme.md

 **All content found within this repo is the property of The Pokemon Company, Scopely and in the past Niantic.**

-**Retro John 86 did create or modify images or sounds found within this repo, even though they have custom names and all copyright belongs to the respective companies and sites.**
+**Retro John 86 did or didn't create, modify images, sounds found within this repo, even though they have custom names and all copyright belongs to the respective companies and sites.**

 **Please Respect the Original Source Material and Thank You to The Pokeminers, Pokemods and ZeChrales.**